Klamath Radiates Adventure and is Steeped in Native American History

 More than a Redwood Forest

-For almost three-quarters of a century, the Trees of Mystery has been celebrating the allure of the redwoods.
+For more than three-quarters of a century, the Trees of Mystery has been celebrating the allure of the redwoods.
 Nestled around all the great redwood parks of California, you will want to carve out plenty of time for this adventure.

 Wander to the Cathedral Tree, nine trees that have grown together to form a forest shrine.
 Get a birds-eye view of the redwoods — and ocean vistas — as the Sky Trail gondola glides you through the treetops in Klamath.
 For more views, amble across the Redwood Canopy Trail with its eight suspension bridges dangling 50 to 100-feet in the air while gazing at the Redwood canopy above and below.

 Stroll down a trail of tall tales and admire the mythology of Paul Bunyan.
 You can even chat with him.
 Standing at 49 feet high and tipping the scale at 30,000 lbs, Paul is a giant talking feature at Trees of Mystery.
 He is also accompanied by his trusty blue ox, Babe.